dalmus/Day_Story_Project2/README.md

 Story of the Day is a wensite where people can create their own accounts and post their story in the website and will be able to read all the other user Stories of the Day that are posted.

+##Deploy instructions

+To use the app just click on hte link of the top or another link on the bottom.

+##Approach

 ##MVP
 * Sign up and sign in
 * Post new Story of the Day